mokdevel/DarcMods/DarcMissions/docs/P_HELICOPTER_FLY.md

 - Curvature of the flight affects roll but the helicopter tries to return natural flat flying slowly.

 ## Re-use in mods
 The flight model is done as a component.
+You are free to use it in yours - credits are appreciated.
 In theory you can add that to any helicopter and they will gain autonomous flying capabilities.
-For the moment I suggest not to use this and wait for a few update iterations.

 ## Issues
 There are various small things that are to be fixed in the future updates: